-- i) highest class of optical tributary signal: NRZ 2.5G and NRZ 10G; - ii) operating wavelength range: C-band, L-band; - iii) channel frequency spacing: 100 GHz; - iv) type of optical fibre: G.652 and G.653 fibres for C-band (1530-1565 nm), G.653 fibre for L-band (1565-1625 nm); - v) black-link dispersion compensation regime: dispersion compensated (the black-link chromatic dispersion values are appropriate to a link that includes dispersion compensators between points S_S and R_S), dispersion un-compensated (the black-link chromatic dispersion values are appropriate to a link that does not include any dispersion compensators or is only partially compensated).
+- i) highest class of optical tributary signal: NRZ 2.5G and NRZ 10G; - ii) operating wavelength range: C-band, L-band; - iii) channel frequency spacing: 50 GHz and 100 GHz (defined in Recommendation ITU-T G.694.1, see clause 8.4.1); - iv) type of optical fibre: ITU-T G.652 and ITU-T G.653 fibres for C-band (1530-1565 nm), ITU-T G.653 fibre for L-band (1565-1625 nm); - v) black link dispersion compensation regime: dispersion compensated (the black-link chromatic dispersion values are appropriate to a link that includes dispersion compensators between points SS and RS), dispersion un-compensated (the black link chromatic dispersion values are appropriate to a link that does not include any dispersion compensators or is only partially compensated).

-Some applications require forward erro§r correction (FEC) bytes as specified in [ITU-T G.709].
+Some applications require forward error correction (FEC) bytes as specified in [ITU-T G.709].

-Future revisions of Recommendation ITU-T G.698.2 are expected to include application codes for 50 GHz channel spacing and bit rates up to 40 Gbit/s.
+Future revisions of Recommendation ITU-T G.698.2 are expected to include application codes for bit rates up to 40 Gbit/s.

-Figure 8-11 shows a ring application to illustrate the "black-link" approach together with the single channel reference points R_S and S_S .
-The arrangement of elements within the black-link is only an example, and Recommendation ITU-T G.698.2 does not intend to place constraints on the construction of such a black-link.
+Figure 8-12 shows a ring application to illustrate the "black link" approach together with the single channel reference points $R_s$ and $S_s$ .
+The arrangement of elements within the black link is only an example, and Recommendation ITU-T G.698.2 does not intend to place constraints on the construction of such a black link.

-For the choice of the most suitable application code, it is necessary to know the bit rate of the connection, the type of the fibre available, the wavelength range the DWDM link was designed for, the requirements of the DWDM link on the spectral excursion of the transmitters (narrow or wide spectral excursion), the minimum OSNR supplied by the DWDM link, and the range of the optical power at point $R{\rm S}$.
+For the choice of the most suitable application code, it is necessary to know the bit rate of the connection, the type of the fibre available, the wavelength range the DWDM link was designed for, the requirements of the DWDM link on the spectral excursion of the transmitters (narrow or wide spectral excursion), the minimum OSNR supplied by the DWDM link, and the range of the optical power at point $R_s$ .

-The requirements of the DWDM link on the spectral excursion of the transmitters are related to the optical bandwidth of the wavelength multiplexers, de-multiplexer and OADMs as well as the total number of these devices cascaded in the black-link.
+The requirements of the DWDM link on the spectral excursion of the transmitters are related to the optical bandwidth of the wavelength multiplexers, de-multiplexer and OADMs as well as the total number of these devices cascaded in the black link.

-Figure 8-11 - Example of a ring configuration using black-link approach
+Figure 8-12 - Example of a ring configuration using black link approach

-8.5.8 Recommendation ITU-T G.957 "Optical interfaces for equipments and systems relating to the Synchronous Digital Hierarchy"
+8.5.8 Recommendation ITU-T G.957 "Optical interfaces for equipments and systems relating to the synchronous digital hierarchy"

-Recommendation ITU-T G.957 covers optical interface specifications for equipments and systems supporting the synchronous digital hierarchy (SDH) defined in [ITU-T G.707] and operating on single-mode optical fibres conforming to Recommendations ITU-T G.652, G.653 and G.654.
+Recommendation ITU-T G.957 covers optical interface specifications for equipments and systems supporting the synchronous digital hierarchy (SDH) defined in [ITU-T G.707] and operating on single-mode optical fibres conforming to Recommendations ITU-T G.652, ITU-T G.653 and ITU-T G.654.